petehague/exergy/README.md

 * print - prints out the expression that follows
 * clear - clears the window
+* let - sets a variable, which can then later be used in expressions.
+No spaces allowed between the variable, =, and the value/expression

 No variables exist, and the only thing that can be printed out is that floating point result of an expression that uses +, -, *, / and parentheses.